Created in 2007, iLoveKent.net is a locally-owned, independent community news and events website founded by Dana Neuts.

 While Dana is no longer involved in the day-to-day operation of iLoveKent, it will continue to function in the manner she first intended – to focus mostly on local news, events, arts, culture and more.
 She will remain an Advisor, but will not make any editorial or operational decisions.

-In addition to Scott, here’s our current team lineup:
+In addition to Scott, other contributors include:

 - Theresa Schaefer, Sales Manager.
 Scott’s wife most recently served as a member of the Victorinox Swiss Army Sales Management team.
-Theresa is a veteran sales and marketing professional – with deep customer service experience at Nordstrom – who is ready to help locals love your business.
+Theresa is a veteran sales and marketing professional – with deep customer service experience at Nordstrom – who is ready to help locals (our engaged Readers) love your business.
 Email her for our Media Kit.

 - Michelle Gehlman-Teeter, Writer/Photographer from Kent.
 Michelle is a contributor who loves to find interesting places to go and fun things to do, then share them with readers.
 Click links to see her writing, photography or Facebook page.